How to Get Around Scotland Without a Car

 Can you tour Scotland by train?
 Absolutely!

-Although there were strikes across the rail network throughout 2022 (and they’re still ongoing in 2023), it’s still very much possible to travel Scotland by train.
+Although there were strikes across the rail network throughout 2022 (and they were still ongoing in 2023), it’s still very much possible to travel Scotland by train.
 In fact, it’s not only possible, but one of the best, most relaxing ways to enjoy Scotland’s scenery while travelling from A to B.

 ScotRail operates Scotland’s rail network, and it has routes covering the whole country, all the way to the UK’s most northerly train station in Thurso.